 If you are looking for a place with stunning beaches, great 4WDing, fishing, hiking and photography, Thomas River is well worth a visit.
 We stayed 4 nights there, and absolutely loved every minute of it.
+We’ve included Thomas River in 30 unbelievable camp sites in WA – it’s just magic.

 How do you get to Thomas River?